 Imagine the convenience of being able to lock your front door, open your garage, and access the gated parking at work all from one device that you already carry with you every day.
 You would no longer need to keep track of keys, garage door openers, and parking passes.
 If this sounds like an exciting possibility to you, you’ll be pleased to hear that it is close to becoming reality.
-The next generation of security is just around the corner with the successful conclusion of a smartphone access technology experiment.
+The next generation of security is just around the corner with the successful conclusion of a smartphone access control system experiment.
 You may soon enter your home and office using a smartphone door lock after participants in a Vanderbilt University trial found that the technology passed the test for functionality and usability.

 What Was Tested?